A Versatile Neural Network Configuration Space Planning and Control Strategy for Modular Soft Robot Arms: Experimental Results

 \subsection{Position Control}

-We propose a position trajectory in the task space, as shown in the red lines in Figure \ref{fig6}, and employ our approach to achieve position control.
+We propose a position trajectory in the task space, as shown in the red lines in Fig. \ref{fig6} and the white dotted trajectory in Fig. \ref{fig7}, and employ our biLSTM approach and PCC approach in \cite{23QG} to achieve position control.
 Following the target trajectory, the MSRA will first bend along the x-axis and rotate to move along a circle.
-We include the losses $L_p$ and $L_d$ for position tracking and compare the performance of $NN_{C2A}$ and the physical CC controller.
+We include the losses $L_p$ and $L_d$ for position tracking and compare the performance of the PCC strategy \cite{23QG} and our biLSTM strategy.
 In this task, $u_p=1$ and $u_d=0.5$.
-The errors of trajectories using NN controller and CC controller are shown in Table \ref{table2}.
-The MSRA trajectories and robot motions are shown in Figure \ref{fig6} and \ref{fig7}.
+The errors of trajectories using the PCC and our strategies are shown in Table \ref{table3}.
+The MSRA trajectories and robot motions are shown in Fig. \ref{fig6} and \ref{fig7}.
 All the experiment videos can be found in the Supplementary Video.

-Of note, the MSRA states collected by the optical tracking system are only used for comparing with the target trajectory, and we do not utilize them as feedback in the following experiments, which is proven obviously in Section \ref{sec5.6}.
+Of note, the MSRA states collected by the optical tracking system are only used for comparing with the target trajectory, and we do not utilize them as feedback in the following experiments, which is proven obviously in Section \ref{sec4.5}.
 Only encoder feedback is fed into the configuration controller.
-The experimental results show that the configuration controller $NN_{C2A}$ outperforms the CC controller; hence, we employ it in the following experiments.
+The experimental results show that both the PCC approach and our approach can achieve relatively low errors ($\leq2.5cm$) in position control, and our strategy outperforms the PCC one \cite{23QG}.